List of Dexter characters: Harry Morgan

-Harry Morgan is Dexter's adoptive father.
+Harrison "Harry" Morgan is Dexter's adoptive father.
 When alive, he was a homicide detective and highly respected member of the Miami Police Department.
 In the course of a high-stakes drug case, Harry began an illicit relationship with Laura Moser, Dexter's biological mother, to gather information and evidence on the drug lords in question.
 Laura was discovered and made an example of; she and three others were executed with chainsaws in a shipping container.
 Her sons, Brian and Dexter, were left in the container for two days until Harry and a police team recovered them.
 Harry adopted Dexter, while Brian was institutionalized.

 At first, Harry attempted to manage Dexter's violent urges by only allowing him to kill animals, but he eventually came to the conclusion that Dexter's pathology could not be repressed, only controlled: Harry decided to train the boy as a vigilante, to hunt and kill murderers without leaving any clues.
 Dexter prized these lessons as a means to fulfill his desires with his father's approval, dubbing them the "Code of Harry".
 Harry's relationship with his biological daughter Debra, meanwhile, was more complicated.
 She craved her father's approval, but felt that he favored Dexter.

 When Dexter was 19, Harry fell seriously ill and gave Dexter "permission" to kill Mary, one of his nurses, who was intentionally poisoning him with morphine.
 A year later when Juan Ryness, a pimp murdering prostitutes, was released due to a faulty search warrant, Harry lost his temper and told Dexter he was right in training him.
 When Dexter killed Ryness, Harry was horrified by the way Dexter proudly showed him the pimp's dismembered body.
 Harry committed suicide a few days later, by overdosing on his medication.